-- No more than one-half of completed credits earned as part of an awarded graduate degree may be applied to, or transferred into, another TKU graduated Board-approved degree. - Non-theological courses are not normally considered for transfer credit. - Students enrolling in the Master of Arts in Marriage and Family Therapy degree may only transfer in up to 12 credits from another program.
+- Non-seminary related courses are not normally considered for transfer credit. - Students enrolling in the Master of Arts in Marriage and Family Therapy degree may only transfer in up to 12 credits from another program.

 AC-131.4 Transfer Credit from Unaccredited Institutions